niqdevgit/V.E.N.L.A/Hours&Diary.md

 ## 21.1.2024
 Yesterday and mainly today i worked on CI/CD pipeline.
 This was done for the FullStack course part 11.

+## 24.1.2024
+Did some container work for the Fullstack course part 12.
+Did not manage to get it to work as intended.
+Will continue soon.